 Candidates for scar revision surgery have concerns about the appearance of a scar and/or functional problems due to a scar they have developed from a previous surgery or trauma.

 Most candidates for scar revision surgery range in age from late teens to 80s.
-A consultation is recommended to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
+A consultation is essential to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
 Reasonable expectations must be established about what scar revision surgery can and cannot accomplish as with all plastic surgery procedures.
+As with all facial plastic surgery procedures, results can vary.

 Some swelling and bruising are expected after a scar revision procedure.
 Post-operative bruising is generally minimal.
 Post-operative swelling and bruising generally improve significantly by 7 to 14 days after surgery.
 Swelling and bruising are expected to continue to improve and resolve in the ensuing days and weeks.